Bradbury & Co. Singer

 In the following years a variety of engine sizes and bodies were used including Landaulet and Torpedo styles as well as a light commercial version.
 Production of cars ceased in 1916 and of the 500 or so built only one is known to still exist.

-The company produced munitions during the First World War but closed after it ended probably without resuming production, Fred Rothwell having died in 1914 and Tom in 1918.
+The company produced munitions during the First World War but closed in 1923

 Oldham Domestic